Khaeshi/JobPortalVue/STATIC_DEMO_README.md

 ### Automatic Deployment

-The demo automatically deploys to GitHub Pages when you push to the `main` branch.
+The demo automatically deploys to GitHub Pages when you push to `main`.
 The GitHub Action will:

 1. Build the static version
 2. Deploy to GitHub Pages
-3. Make it available at `https://yourusername.github.io/yourrepo`
+3. Make it available at `https://<username>.github.io/<repo>/`

 ### Manual Deployment